 - At the bottom of each weekly spread, there is a blank space.
 You can leave it blank, or you can add up to three handy modules.
 You can see the ones I selected above.
 I especially like the “Graph of the Week,” which I will probably use to track my moods or productivity.

-- If you want to combine your professional life with your personal life, you can choose to include a final, 40 page section at the back that has all kinds of tools for planning, tracking students etc. (available on A5 planner only).
+- If you want to combine your professional life with your personal life, then you can choose to include a final, 40-page section at the back that has all kinds of tools for planning, tracking students, etc. (available on the A5 planner only).

 - They include a plastic pouch for extras and a ruler.
 Also, shipping is free!